HIPAA Notice of Privacy Practices

 IV.
 Uses and Disclosures Requiring Your Written Authorization

 A. Use or Disclosure with Your Authorization.
 For any purpose other than those described above in Section III, we may only use, disclose or share your PHI when you provide us with written authorization on our authorization form (“Your Authorization”).
 For instance, you will need to complete an authorization form before we can send your PHI to your life insurance company or to the attorney representing a party in legal matters in which you are involved.

 C. Uses and Disclosures of Your Highly Confidential Information.
-In addition, federal and state law require special privacy protections for certain highly confidential information about you (“Highly Confidential Information”), including the subset of your PHI that: (1) is maintained in psychotherapy notes; (2) is about mental health and developmental disabilities services; (3) is about alcohol and drug abuse prevention, treatment and referral programs; (4) is about HIV/AIDS testing, diagnosis or treatment; (5) is about sexually transmitted disease(s); (6) is about genetic testing; (7) is about child or elder abuse and neglect; (7) is about domestic abuse of an adult with a disability; or (8) is about sexual assault.
-In order for us to disclose your Highly Confidential Information for a purpose other than those permitted or required by law, we must obtain your written authorization.
+Federal and state law require special privacy protections for certain highly confidential information about you (“Highly Confidential Information”), including the subset of your PHI that: (1) is maintained in psychotherapy notes; (2) is about mental health and developmental disabilities services; (3) is about alcohol and drug abuse prevention, treatment and referral programs; (4) is about HIV/AIDS testing, diagnosis or treatment; (5) is about sexually transmitted disease(s); (6) is about genetic testing; (7) is about child or elder abuse and neglect; (7) is about domestic abuse of an adult with a disability; or (8) is about sexual assault.
+In order for us to disclose your Highly Confidential Information for a purpose other than those permitted or required by law, we must usually receive a valid court order or obtain your written authorization.